 As you work consciously with your breath, you have the ability to reset your nervous system and uncover and integrate unconscious patterns, blockages and barriers in your body and life.
 This is because, how you breathe is a direct reflection of how you show up in life.
 So as you work to open your own breath pattern, you are able to bring deep awareness and flow into areas in which you have held dense, stuck energy, old stories, tension and dis-ease.
 You drop into the truth and beauty of who you are.
 As you allow yourself to feel deeply, you open to more energy, flow, freedom and clarity in your body and your life.

-H+H: Can you briefly describe what a session looks like?
+H+H: This has certainly been my experience.
+Can you briefly describe what a session looks like?

 CG: A breathwork journey itself, as I’ve been trained to facilitate them, invites you to breathe into a relaxed body (typically laying down) with an emphasis on an expansive inhale and a surrendered exhale.
 The flow that’s created within your system – from consciously connecting your breath in and out of the mouth without a pause – allows you to feel deeply and express freely.
 This creates space for what’s wanting to come alive within you as you naturally release what’s ready to move.